hadmacker/asd_notes/README.md

   * [#StopTheShock: The Judge Rotenberg Center, Torture, and How We can Stop It](https://autisticadvocacy.org/actioncenter/issues/school/climate/jrc/)
     > Some schools use **restraint and seclusion** on people with disabilities.
 Some use **aversives**.
 All three are very dangerous!
 * Autism Speaks Controversies [Wikipedia](https://en.wikipedia.org/wiki/Autism_Speaks)
-  * Multiple controversies from inaccurate statistics, views of Autism as a disease to be cured, and a lack of representation of Neurodivergent individuals on their board.
+  * Multiple controversies from inaccurate statistics, views of Autism as a disease to be cured, a focus on the effects of Autism to the family and not on the individual itself, and a lack of representation of Neurodivergent individuals on their board.
   * [Wiki: Autism Speaks](https://en.wikipedia.org/wiki/Autism_Speaks)
   * [ASAN: Before you donate to Autism Speaks, Consider the facts](https://autisticadvocacy.org/wp-content/uploads/2017/04/AutismSpeaksFlyer2020.pdf)
   * The grouping of disorders that are classified as Autism in DSM-5 has changed significantly, and [Autism Speaks "For the Record" FAQ](https://www.autismspeaks.ca/for-the-record/) clearly compares 2005 (DSM-4) to 2016+ (DDSM-5) diagnosis rate statistics crossing different diagnostic criteria, not explaining the the grouping as a significant factor contributing to an increase in Autism diagnosis statistics.
 Comparison of statistics derived using different diagnostic criteria is reckless and misleading.